guilhermepo2/cppmeditations/_posts/2021-02-27-maps-or-unordered-maps.md

 Digging deeper, what exactly is the cost of accessing an element? (i.e. `std::unordered_map<Key,T,Hash,KeyEqual,Allocator>::operator[]`) and what we find is: `Average case: constant, worst case: linear in size.`

 Interesting.
 So the next question is, *What* is the worst-case?
 It seems that the worst case happens when you try to access a key that is not on the map, which results in an insertion.
-The documentation is kind enough to recommend us to look at the function `at()`, which throw an exception when the key is not found.
+The documentation is kind enough to recommend us to look at the function `at()`, which throws an exception when the key is not found.
 Yikes.

 Now here is the engine design question of the day: If we use `operator[]` and the game tries to play an animation that doesn't exist, what happens?
 A new "Animation" will be created (and that's not what we want) and we won't know that animation didn't exist! (and that's not what we want!) - But I guess this is a problem for future me, unordered maps sounds good for me now.